GrinonBarrett/Taksidos/Core Rules/Character Creation/Species/Mukitsuan.md

 ### Special Features

 **Comproficiency**: You gain proficiency in two skills of your choice.
-You may replace either (or both) skill proficiencies with a competency of your choice.
+You may replace one or both skill proficiencies with comptency in two languages each.

 **Amorphous**: Mukitsuan don’t retain a single cohesive shape but are instead in the form of a glob of snotty material.
 This confers some strange properties to it.
  • Immunity to falling and knockback damage.